tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 * Max Acceleration
 * Useful Force

-After processing the data, we obtain a dataframe with 75 strokes and 39 indicators.
+After processing the data, we obtain a data frame with 75 strokes and 39 indicators.

 |     | name                            | type    | null | unique |
 | --- | ------------------------------- | ------- | ---- | ------ |